LukeHenry04/cse15l-lab-reports/Lab-Report-5.md

 **Creating a bash script for Lab Report 4**

-The challenge was to complete the following steps as fast as possible:
+The challenge was to complete the following steps as fast as possible, after creating a new fork of the [Lab7 github repo](https://github.com/ucsd-cse15l-w23/lab7):

 - Log into ieng6
 - Clone your fork of the repository from your Github account